Amenorrhea in Teens

 Amenorrhea is a menstrual condition characterized by absent menstrual periods for

 more than 3 monthly menstrual cycles.
-Amenorrhea may be classified as primary or secondary:
+Amenorrhea may be primary or secondary:

 Secondary amenorrhea.
-Due to some physical cause and usually of later onset.
-A condition in which menstrual
+This is due to some physical cause and usually starts later

 What causes amenorrhea?